About Us

 Chief Commercial Officer, Executive Director

 In Carole’s spare time she’s a big ‘foodie’ and enjoys cooking up curries and the occasional paella.
-She also enjoys an evening at the local theatre, the west end and the opera!
+She would also like to spend more evenings attending the local theatre, the west end, and the opera.

 Lucy Crumplin